Vondrak, Erdman, Potts, Willett selected as 185th Airmen of the Year

 Senior Airmen Molly Vondrak, Staff Sgt.
 Morgan Erdman, Master Sgt.
-Shane Potts and First Sgt.
-Brittnie Willett have been selected as 185th Air Refueling Wing 2023 Airmen of the Year in their respective categories.
-(Composite photo: SMSgt Vincent De Groot)
+Shane Potts, and First Sgt.
+Brittnie Willett have been selected as 185th Air Refueling Wing Airmen of the Year in their respective categories.

+Each year, Airmen from around the Air Force are selected to represent their commands as part of the annual Airmen of the Year recognition program.

+Air National Guard nominees are first selected from each Wing, then an individual from each category is put forward from each state and region.
+Eventually just four submission packages from the 54 states and territories are selected as Airmen of the Year by the Air National Guard.

 |Date Taken: